daegiri/daegiri/README.md

 ### I'm a backend developer!
 - Student of computer science at UFABC
-- Currently working with NestJS and TypeORM
+- Currently working with NestJS and Blockchain technology
-- I'm interested in learning more about computer graphics
+- I'm interested in creating easier to use abstraction layers
-- Currently Living in São Paulo, Brazil.
+- Currently Living in São Paulo, Brazil

-To contact me just send me a message on my linkedin.
+To contact me just send me a message on linkedin.